 2. Administrators dismissed during the term of a contract due to a reduction in force shall not have access to institutional due process.

-VII.
+VIII.
 Procedures for Dismissal of an Administrator During the Term of a Contract

 D. Within ten working days following the informal conference, the Unit Vice President (or designee) will advise the affected employee by certified mail whether he/she will recommend to the President that the dismissal recommendation be upheld.
-The Unit Vice President (or designee) reserves the right to deny the recommendation, determine that a different course of action is necessary, that more time is needed to review the matter, and/or suspend the employee with or without pay pending his/her decision.
+The Unit Vice President (or designee) reserves the right to deny the recommendation, determine that a different course of action is necessary, that more time is needed to review the matter, and/or suspend the employee without pay pending his/her decision.

 3. If the affected employee does not request a due process hearing, then the Unit Vice President (or designee) will forward a recommendation to the President for implementation.